 I love literary fiction.
 Some of my favorite novels are The Grapes of Wrath, The Catcher in the Rye, and To Kill a Mockingbird, all of which would be classified as literary fiction.
 These are the kind of books that people study and analyze.
 They’re taught in schools.
 People read them for decades, even centuries, after they’re published.
 They win prestigious awards and are beloved and celebrated by bookworms and scholars alike.

 As much as I love literary fiction, I’d have to say that my heart belongs to science fiction.
-From A Wrinkle in Time to The Hunger Games trilogy, the science fiction that I love best has done everything that literary fiction can do and then some.
+From A Wrinkle in Time to Snow Crash, the science fiction that I love best has done everything that literary fiction can do and then some.

 In an interview with the Paris Review (which I highly recommend), the great Ray Bradbury said, “Science fiction is the fiction of ideas.”
 He also observed that science fiction often goes unrecognized for having literary merit and expressed his chagrin: